Burr submits final Russia report before leaving chairmanship

 Committee members have remained quiet on the panel’s conclusion on whether Trump’s campaign coordinated with Russia.
 But Burr has said several times that he has seen no evidence of such collusion, a conclusion that would be in line with the House Intelligence Committee’s own Russia report in 2018.
 It is unclear if the panel’s Democrats would endorse such a determination, even though the first four reports from the Senate committee were bipartisan.

 Former special counsel Robert Mueller also investigated whether the Trump campaign coordinated with Russia.
-Mueller’s report, released in April 2019, identified substantial contacts between Trump associates and Russia but did not accuse him of a crime or allege a criminal conspiracy between his campaign and the Kremlin.
+Mueller’s report, released in April 2019, identified substantial contacts between Trump associates and Russia but did not allege a criminal conspiracy between his campaign and the Kremlin.
 Mueller also examined about a dozen possible instances of obstruction of justice and said he could not exonerate the president on that point.

 The Senate panel also sent its other four reports to the intelligence community for declassification and in some cases waited years for a response.
 In the other cases, however, the panel released its general findings first.